-It may not work for all areas of the house but if possible, grab bars are an excellent aid for seniors.
-They can be placed by the toilet, by a chair (if it’s near a wall of course).
+They are an excellent aid for seniors.
+They can be placed by the toilet, by a chair (if it’s near a wall of course), etc.

 What I like about this particular tool is that it extends from the wall further than a standard grab bar AND it folds away when it’s not needed.
-These are two very useful aspects.
+This ergonomic design makes it unique.

 Another type of grab bar that’s not your “standard” is the Stander Security Pole & Curve Grab Bar which is a perfect tool for bedside, chairside, etc.